modders-anonymous/sanguine-rose/README.md

 - You build a portable MO2 setup from "image" and files from your Downloads folder.

 ### Extra Features Compared to Wabbajack

-- image is not a monolithic binary.
-Instead, it is a text file, with all the changes visible and understandable.
+- 📄 image is not a monolithic binary.
+Instead, it is a text file, with all the changes visible and most of them even understandable.
-- **multiple ppl can now work on the same modlist.
-Yahoo!**
+- 👫 **multiple ppl can now work on the same modlist.** 👏👏👏
+- 💰 modlists with paid mods are perfectly fine.
+Modders also deserve to get paid, you know.
+Keep in mind that if you're using WJ, you're still bound by their license.
-- derived modlists.
-Now you can take other's mo2git-based modlist and build your own on top of it
+- ➡️ derived modlists.
+Now you can take other's mo2git-based modlist and build your own one on top of it, And when they update, re-merging is easy.
 - change tracking.
 It is clear what has changed since previous version, and it can be rolled back easily.
 - pull requests from ppl outside of your immediate team.
 And you decide whethe4r to accept them or not.

 ### Downsides Compared to Wabbajack

-- No User Interface (UI): If you or someone else wants to create a GitHub project with a UI for mo2git, that would be great!
-I’m happy to support that by providing non-UI functions in mo2git, as long as your project uses a friendly license.
+- ❌ No User Interface (UI): If you or someone else wants to create a GitHub project with a UI for mo2git, that would be great!
+I’m happy to support that by providing non-UI functions in mo2git, as long as your project uses a permissive license
+  - no copyleft or other restrictions, please.
+This also means no stuff such as "Any quid-pro-quo payment structure in connection with... is strictly prohibited." either :angry: :rage: :scream: .
-- Slower Performance: Right now, mo2git is slower when hashing and installing.
+- 🐌 Slower Performance: Right now, mo2git is slower than WJ when hashing and installing.
 I plan to make it faster by running some tasks in parallel, but let’s be honest, it’s challenging to compete with C# when using Python.

 ## Prerequisites